Yaalpo/kleine-Projekt/README.md

 1. Add the olive oil to a large frying pan, skillet or saute pan.
 2. Add the onions, bell peppers and salt.
 Cook these for 10-15 minutes over medium heat until soft.
 3. Add the chopped garlic and oregano, then cook over low heat for a further 5 minutes.
-4. Tip the contents of the pan into the blender or food processor, add the canned tomatoes, sugar and black pepper, then whizz until the sauce ispureed to your liking.
+4. Tip the contents of the pan into the blender or food processor, add the canned tomatoes, sugar and black pepper, then whiz until the sauce is pureed to your liking.
 5. Return the sauce to the pan and bring to a simmer.
 Cook for 5-10 minutes.
 6. Add the extra virgin olive oil to the sauce just before you add it to the pasta.